 Also, some ideas are easier to start with than others.
 Several skills are on high demand right now.

-When you are at the beginning of your journey, you want to plan accordingly.
+When you are at the beginning of your online business, you want to plan accordingly.
 Don’t jump into hoping to “figure things out as you go”.